-To understand the trade-offs more clearly, Figure 1 presents performance-vs-power trade-offs for a variety of CPUs and GPUs.
-The GTX280 consumes over 200W of power while achieving a peak performance of 933 GFLOPs, resulting in a relatively low power-efficiency of less than 4 Mops/mW.
-Other solutions that push performance higher, like the Tesla S1070, can consume over 1kW.
-Other general-purpose solutions from IBM, Intel, and ARM, while consuming significantly less power, have similar or worse performance-per-Watt efficiency.
-The Core 2 and Core i7, while consuming less power than the GPU solutions also fall behind in terms of peak performance even when using the single-instruction multiple-data (SIMD) SSE instructions, leading to an overall loss of efficiency.
+To understand the tradeoffs more clearly, Fig. 1 presents performance versus power tradeoffs for a variety of CPUs and GPUs.
+The GTX280 consumes over 200 W of power while achieving a peak performance of 933 GFLOPs, resulting in a relatively low power efficiency of less than 4 Mops/mW.
+Other solutions that push performance higher, like the Tesla S1070, can consume over 1 kW.
+Other general-purpose solutions from IBM, Intel, and ARM, while consuming significantly less power, have similar or worse performanceper-Watt efficiency.
+The Core 2 and Core i7, while consuming less power than the GPU solutions also fall behind in terms of peak performance even when using the singleinstruction multiple-data (SIMD) SSE instructions, leading to an overall loss of efficiency.
+Historically, high-performance computers were designed using non-SIMD vector processors; examples of such designs include the CDC STAR-100 and the Cray-1.
+Modern designs, including the current generation of Cray high-performance computers, primarily use SIMD architectures for improved throughput.
+Therefore, the processors mentioned in Fig. 1 are limited to those that employ SIMD datapaths.

-To overcome the limitations of CPUs and GPUs, we take the approach of designing a processor customized for the scientific computing domain from the ground up.
+To overcome the limitations of CPUs and GPUs, we take the approach of designing a processor customized for the dense matrix scientific computing domain from the ground up.
 We focus on dense matrix scientific applications that are generally data parallel.
 The PEPSC processor is designed with three guiding principles: power efficiency, maximizing hardware utilization, and efficient handling of large memory latencies.
 Our goal is one TFLOP performance at a power level of tens of Watts at current technology nodes.
-As shown in Figure 1, this requires increasing the energy efficiency of modern CPU and GPU solutions by an order of magnitude to approximately 20-100 Mops/mW.
-One solution would be to develop ASICs or hardwired accelerators for common computations [21].
+As shown in Fig. 1, this requires increasing the energy efficiency of modern CPU and GPU solutions by an order of magnitude to approximately 20-100 Mops/mW.
+One solution would be to develop ASICs or hardwired accelerators for common computations [23].
 However, we believe this approach is orthogonal and rather focus on a fully programmable SIMD floating point datapath as the starting point of our design.
 While CPUs and GPUs have economies of scale that make the cost of their chips lower than PEPSC could ever achieve, the design of PEPSC is useful to understand the limitations of current GPU solutions and to provide microarchitectural ideas that can be incorporated into future CPUs or GPUs.